 Both Jim & Ruth hold current:

 - Child-related employment screening as required by the Department for Education and Child Development

-We reserve the right to reroute, reschedule or cancel under the following conditions:
+We reserve the right to reroute, reschedule or cancel tours or hire under the following conditions:

 - The wind is over 30kph

 - Total fire ban days

 - Any other conditions that could affect the safety of clients

 We reschedule tours wherever possible.
 If we are forced to cancel tours from our end, payments will be refunded.
 Please be aware that fees deducted by our booking system cannot be refunded.

 Gift card-based hire or tours will be rescheduled.

 Sometimes you may not be able to attend your hire, tour or camping on your booked day.
 Rather than refunding, we willingly reschedule bookings to a future date of your choice as many times as is required so that you can fully enjoy your trip.
 Please be aware that fees deducted by our booking system cannot be refunded.